-Last year, towards the end of the monsoons, I found myself in South Goa, famed for its untouched and deserted beaches, compared to its noisier, party-loving counterpart – North Goa, which is home to some of Goa’s most renowned beaches like Calangute, Baga, Anjuna, Vagator, Arambol and Candolim.
+Last year, towards the end of the monsoons, we found ourselves in South Goa, famed for its untouched and deserted beaches, compared to its noisier, party-loving counterpart – North Goa, which is home to some of Goa’s most renowned beaches like Calangute, Baga, Anjuna, Vagator, Arambol and Candolim.

 The weather changed as soon as we entered Goa in the train; the air turned cooler, saltier and the draw of the sea was impossible to resist.

-We couldn’t wait to reach the resort (Club Mahindra) at Varca Beach when we alit from the train, but we were several kilometres away.
+We couldn’t wait to reach the Club Mahindra Varca Beach when we alit from the train, but we were several kilometres away from it.
 We hopped on to a bus outside Margao station, where we were greeted by a busy little street lined with tiny shops and bakeries selling bebinca (a Goan dessert) and feni (a Goan alcohol).